brendenlake/archive-CCM-site/README.md

 Please note that this syllabus is not final and there may be further adjustments.

 ## Pre-requisites
 - Math: If you had linear algebra and calculus as an undergrad, or if you have taken Math Tools in the psychology department, you will be in a good position for approaching the material.
+Familiarity with probability is also assumed.
 We will, when needed, review some of the basic technical concepts in lab.
 - Programming: For the homework/assignments, we will assume basic familiarity with programming in Python using the Jupyter Notebook system (http://jupyter.org).
 We will review some of the programming basics in lab.
 This is a link to helpful tutorial for learning the basics of Python (http://openbookproject.net/thinkcs/python/english3e/).
 We recommend Python 3 for use in this course.

 ## Grading